law-dwg/LSQR-CUDA/README.md

 <a id="Introduction"></a>

 ## 1. Introduction
-The purpose of this work was to implement the LSQR algorithm on a CUDA-capable GPU to analyze any potential runtime speedups in comparison to standard, sequential CPU implementations.
+The purpose of this work is to implement the LSQR algorithm on a CUDA-capable GPU to analyze any potential runtime speedups in comparison to standard, sequential CPU implementations.
 When run in CUDA, many matrix operations (e.g. multiplication, euclidean norm, addition, subtraction, etc.) can be run in parallel, and can, therefore, decrease computation time.

 This work has both sequential and parallel implementations of LSQR that are intended for both sparse and dense inputs.
 The 5 implementations are, correspondingly listed as follows: